 3. Reciprocity

 It may be hardwired into human nature: when someone does something for us, we want to do something for them.
-Use this to your advantage by offering your customers something -- a free ebook, a coupon, valuable information -- before you ask them to fork over their hard-earned money.
+Use this to your advantage by offering your customers something -- a free eBook, a coupon, valuable information -- before you ask them to fork over their hard-earned money.
 Most people have trouble saying no when they've gotten something for free, because it upsets their sense of balance and justice.

 4. Scarcity

 Have you ever contemplated buying something, only to later visit the store and see that it's sold out?
-Odds are good this led to a sense of desperation to own the product.
+Odds are good that this led to a sense of desperation to own the product.
 When something is rendered unavailable, or when it's available only in limited quantities, it piques consumer interest.
 Consider offering only a limited number of products, or occasionally allowing your most popular offerings to temporarily go out of stock.

 5. Simple Exposure